 The Governing Body has considered whether to adopt the going concern basis in preparing these financial statements.
-In support of this, it has received several reviews of the College's finances from the Bursar, and the Estates and Finance Committee has kept under review the detailed impact of the pandemic and the wider economic context on the College's finances in the short- and medium-term.
-The College has a healthy cash position, owns substantial endowed resources, enjoys buoyant levels of demand from prospective students, and is ready and able to constrain expenditure growth if necessary.
+In support of this, it has received periodic reviews of the College's finances from the Bursar, and the Estates and Finance Committee has kept under review the wider economic context on the College's finances in the short- and medium-term.
+The College has healthy liquidity, owns substantial endowed resources, enjoys buoyant levels of demand from prospective students, and is ready and able to constrain expenditure growth if necessary.
 The Governing Body is therefore confident that the College has more than adequate resources to continue its activities for the foreseeable future, and considers that there are no uncertainties concerning the College's viability.